Rebecca Duncan

 Save contact Download image

-Rebecca Duncan is Researcher in the Department of Languages, and member of the Linnaeus University Centre for Concurrences in Colonial and Postcolonial Studies, where she co-ordinates the research cluster "Aesthetics of Empire".
+Rebecca Duncan is Associate Professor and Researcher in the Department of Languages, and member of the Linnaeus University Centre for Concurrences in Colonial and Postcolonial Studies, where she co-ordinates the research cluster for Ecology, Culture and Coloniallity (ECCo)

 Rebecca holds degrees from the University of Cape Town (South Africa) and Justus-Liebig University Giessen (Germany).
-She works in postcolonial- and world-literature, with a focus on Southern Africa, and particular interests in world-ecological approaches, the body and embodiment, and speculative forms.
+She works in postcolonial- and world-literature, with a focus on Southern Africa, and is particularly interested in the ways that 'speculative' genres mediate intersecting struggles for racial, gender and environmental justice.

 Teaching